New Zealand Law Society - International Legal Issues Committee

 International Legal Issues Committee

-The new International Legal Issues Committee’s role is to:
+The International Legal Issues Committee was established in late 2023 to:

 1. Provide advice to the Board and President of the New Zealand Law Society on statements and submissions regarding international legal issues.